LLNL/lbann/docs/layers/transform_layers.rst

 CategoricalRandom (Deprecated)
 ----------------------------------------

-The CategoricalRandom layer is deprecated.
+The :python:`CategoricalRandom` layer is deprecated.

 Arguments: None